sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

   ![alt text](images/eap-session-rep.png)

 - Note that in the EAP Session Replication page of Load Balancer, the private IP displayed is that of one of the VMs.
-If you click on Increment Counter/Refresh button when you stop VM,restart VM or if the service the VM corresponding to the Private IP displayed is down, the private IP displayed will change to that of another VM but the Session ID remains the same which shows that the Session got replicated.
+If you click on Increment Counter/Refresh button when you stop VM, restart VM or if the service the VM corresponding to the Private IP displayed is down, the private IP displayed will change to that of another VM but the Session ID remains the same which shows that the Session got replicated.

   ![alt text](images/eap-ses-rep.png)

 ## Troubleshoot

-This section is to give you a idea on troubleshooting the issues that might face when you deploy this template.
-If the parameter criteria are not fulfilled(like the Admin Password criteria) or if any parameter that are mandatory are not filled in the parameters section then the deployment will not start.
-Also make sure that you accept the terms and condition mentioned before you click on Purchase.
-Once the deployment starts you can clearly see the resources getting deployed on the deployment page and if any deployment fails you can see which of the resources failed and check the deployment failure message for more details.
-If your deployment fails due to the script extension, you can see that the VM is already deployed so please login to the VM to check the logs for more troubleshooting.
+This section provides information on troubleshooting some of the issues you might face when deploying this template.
+If the parameter criteria are not fulfilled (ex.- the Admin Password criteria) or if any mandatory parameters are not provided, the deployment will not start.
+Also the Terms & Conditions mentioned must be accepted before clicking on Purchase.
+Once the deployment starts the resources being deployed will be visible on the deployment page and in the case of any deployment failure a more detailed failure message is available.
+If the deployment fails due to the script extension, you can see the VM is already deployed so login to the VM to check the logs for more troubleshooting detail.
 The logs are stored in the file jbosseap.install.log in path /var/lib/waagent/custom-script/download/0 or /var/lib/waagent/custon-script/download/1.
 The script can fail due to various reasons like incorrect RHSM Username/Password.
-This log file give you a clear message on why the script failed and exited.
-So you can use this log file to detect errors and troubleshoot them.
-Please run the following commands to check the logs once you login to the VM.
+This log file gives you a clear message on why the script failed and exited.
+Use these logs to detect and correct errors.
+Run the following commands to check the logs once you login to the VM.

 - Switch to Root user to avoid permission issues
 `sudo su -`

-- Enter you VM admin Password if prompted.
+- Enter you VM Admin Password if prompted.
 It might prompt you for password only if you selected the Authentication Type as Password.

 - Move to the directory where the logs are stored
 `cd /var/lib/waagent/custom-script/download`